frederic-perez/AmE-dictionary/data/dictionary.md

 __contrition__ _n_ :three::hammer:
 __contrivance__ _n_ :six: An elaborate or deceitful plan or expedient. _Syn_ stratagem, plan, design, measure, scheme, trick, plot, dodge, expedient, ruse, artifice, machination _This “shortage” is nothing more than a contrivance to raise prices._
 __contrive__ _v_ :two::hammer: (contriving)
-__contrived__ _adj_ :two: Deliberately created rather than arising naturally or spontaneously. _Syn_ forced, strained, studied, artificial _The ending of the novel is too pat and contrived._ :es: artificial
+__contrived__ _adj_ :three: /kən-trīvd′/ Deliberately created rather than arising naturally or spontaneously.
+Obviously planned or calculated; not spontaneous or natural; labored: _a novel with a contrived ending._ _Syn_ forced, strained, studied, artificial _The ending of the novel is too pat and contrived._ :es: artificial
 __controversial__
 __contumacious__ _adj_ Obstinately disobedient or rebellious; insubordinate.
 __convalesce__ _v_ :three: (convalescing) To return to health and strength after illness. _Syn_ recover, recuperate _After two weeks in the hospital, I was sent home to convalesce for three months._